sfc-aqua/quisp/doc/Build_on_windows.md

 ## TL;DR
 * Before You Start
 * OMNeT++ Installation
-* Insall Needed Tools for the GUI
+* Install Needed Tools for the GUI
 * Cloning and Building Quisp
 * Running A Simulation